sedelmeyer/caproj-sandbox/README.rst

 Summary
 -------

-This analysis replicates and builds from one initially completed as a final project for `CS109B Advanced Topics In Data Science`_, a course offered by Harvard University's John A. Paulson School of Engineering and Applied Sciences (SEAS).
+This analysis is built upon one initially completed as a final project for `CS109B: Advanced Topics In Data Science`_, a course offered by Harvard University's John A. Paulson School of Engineering and Applied Sciences (SEAS).
 The authors of that original project are:

 - `An Hoang <https://github.com/hoangthienan95>`_
 - `Mark McDonald <https://github.com/mcdomx>`_
 - `Mike Sedelmeyer <https://github.com/sedelmeyer>`_

-The original project, on which this one is based, can be found on GitHub at: https://github.com/mcdomx/cs109b_groupproject.
-The final report summarizing the methods and findings for that project can be found in the `Jupyter Notebook-based final report for that project <https://github.com/mcdomx/cs109b_groupproject/blob/master/notebooks/Module-E-final-report-Group71.ipynb>`_.
+That original project can be found on GitHub at: https://github.com/mcdomx/cs109b_groupproject.
+The final report summarizing the methods and findings for that project can be found in the `Jupyter notebook-based report for that project <https://github.com/mcdomx/cs109b_groupproject/blob/master/notebooks/Module-E-final-report-Group71.ipynb>`_.

 Analysis and findings